saltyrtc/saltyrtc-meta/Protocol.md

 ## 'send-error' Message

-In case the server could not relay a client-to-client message, the server MUST send this message to the original sender of the message that should have been relayed.
+In case the server could not relay a client-to-client message (meaning that the connection between server and the receiver has been severed), the server MUST send this message to the original sender of the message that should have been relayed.
 The server SHALL set the *id* field to the concatenation of the source address, the destination address, the overflow number and the sequence number (or the combined sequence number) of the nonce section from the original message.